stevennooijen/stairwaytotravel-backend/api/README.md

 - Anything in the `api/` folder is uploaded.
 So this way you can add helper files in for example `credentials/` and `data/` folders.

+### Debugging

 To debug, listen to the logs of the deployed app:

 ```bash
 gcloud app logs tail -s default
 ```

+Additionally, there's a small script named `profile-flask.py` that can be run to profile the web application and find factors that negatively influence the app's performance.

 ### CORS support